Rifle municipal court adding drug possession to city ordinance could help deter missed court dates

 Rifle City Council aims to prevent people from missing court dates by adding a possession clause to its existing municipal drug law.
 The proposal was approved unanimously July 20.

-Rifle Municipal Court Administrator Kathy Pototsky told city council that, until recently, people were oftentimes having to attend separate courts over drug offenses.
+Rifle Municipal Court Administrator Kathy Pototsky told City Council that, until recently, people were oftentimes having to attend separate courts over drug offenses.

 Anyone charged with both possession and use of a controlled substance was summoned to Rifle municipal court for the use charge while the possession charge had to be resolved in county court.